-Line 32 - Enter the total amount of all previous overpayments, including refunds and overpayments you elected to apply to your estimated tax, from your original Illinois Income Tax return, previously filed Form IL-1040-X, or for any other reason.
+Line 32 - Enter the total amount of all previous overpayments, including refunds and overpayments you elected to apply to your estimated tax, from your original Form IL-1040, previously filed Form IL-1040-X, or for any other reason.
 Do not include interest that you have received or voluntary contributions.

 Line 33 - Enter your original voluntary contributions to state funds.
-You may not change the amount of your voluntary contributions to state funds made on your original Illinois Income Tax return.
+You may not change the amount of your voluntary contributions to state funds made on your original Form IL-1040.

 Line 34 - Follow the instructions on the form.